 To join the Plan, you will be required to complete an enrollment form.
 You will be asked to specify your choice of investment funds and the percentage of employee contributions you wish to make.
 You will also be asked to designate a beneficiary who will receive your Plan benefits if you should die.
 If you are married, or become married, the law requires that you name your spouse as your beneficiary unless your spouse consents in a written, notarized statement to your election of a different beneficiary.
 If you are not married, you may name any beneficiary you wish.
-You may change your beneficiary at any time by completing the appropriate form, which can be obtained from the Human Resources Department.
+You may change your beneficiary at any time by completing the appropriate form which can be obtained from the Human Resources Department or by changing on your on-line account.